 Modern Slavery Act

-3. BumbleBee Education provides appropriate awareness information for it staff.
+BumbleBee Education Ltd provides appropriate training and awareness information for all of its staff.

 In particular: